phil-rice/Phils-Blog/_posts/2015-11-11-Scala-Functional-Builders-For-Cobol-Copy-Book-Reading.markdown

 together, and that's about it.

 #The simple CopyBookReaders
-Firstly we need a thing that we are going to build.
+Firstly we need a thing that is going to be the basic building block we are going to build.
 For the moment we don't need to worry what the CopyBookStream is, other than the fact that a CopyBookReader[X] will take one and produce a result of type X. In bad old mutable programming style the stream is in fact a mutable stream...
 But we will ignore that too!
 The methods on this are unimportant for the framework until we come to the one place where we worry about how to wire things together.
 {% highlight scala %}